debojjalb/debojjalb.github.io/content/authors/admin/_index.md

   - Multimodal logistics and resilience

 education:
-  - area: PhD Transportation Engineering (Currently pursuing)
+  - area: PhD Transportation Engineering
     institution: The University of Texas at Austin
     date_start: 2025-06-01
     date_end: 2028-06-30